devmnj/reusable-vue-components/README.md

 # About
-This project contain a set of reusable vuejs components for web development.
-These can be used with following UIs
+This project contain a set of reusable vuejs components for web development using **Bulma** CSS.
-* CoreUI
-* Bootstrap
-* Vuetift
-* Quasar
-* Other UI frame works.

 # Animation and CSS
 The CSS animation and other class is adapted from codepen and from other resources.
 All I do is the Vue part. **Thanks for the awesome animation and design**